bruderstein/PythonScript/docs/source/notepad.rst

    Runs a Notepad++ menu command.
 Use the :ref:`MENUCOMMAND` enum, or integers directly from the nativeLang.xml file.

-.. method:: Notepad.messageBox(message, title, flags) -> MessageBoxFlags
+.. method:: Notepad.messageBox(message[, title[, flags]]) -> MessageBoxFlags

    Displays a message box with the given *message* and *title*.

-   Flags can be 0 for a standard 'OK' message box, or a combination of :ref:`MessageBoxFlags`.
+   Flags can be 0 for a standard 'OK' message box, or a combination of :ref:`MESSAGEBOXFLAGS`.
+   ``title`` is "Python Script for Notepad++" by default, and flags is 0 by default.

    Returns:
-      A member of :ref:`MessageBoxFlags` as to which button was pressed.
+      A RESULTxxxx member of :ref:`MESSAGEBOXFLAGS` as to which button was pressed.

 .. method:: Notepad.new()